iliff/rmgp/index.md

 [Experimental Humanities](https://www.iliff.edu/experimental-humanities/)

-This rmgp.org website was created and is maintained by Elizabeth Coody, AAR Regional Coordinator.
-If you have questions, additions or corrections to the website, please [contact me](mailto:elizabeth.coody@gmail.com).
+This rmgp.org website was created by Elizabeth Coody (2016-19 AAR Regional Coordinator for the RMGP) and is maintained by Zachary B. Smith, AAR Regional Coordinator for the RMGP Region.
+If you have questions, additions, or corrections to the website, please [contact me](mailto:zacharybsmith@creighton.edu).

 ![center-aligned-image](rmgp_featured_footer.png)